Roman law: Public law

-The constitution of the Roman Republic was not formal or even official.
-Its constitution was largely unwritten, and was constantly evolving throughout the life of the Republic.
-Throughout the 1st century BC, the power and legitimacy of the Roman constitution was progressively eroding.
+Throughout the 1st century BC, the power and legitimacy of the Roman constitution progressively eroded.
 Even Roman constitutionalists, such as the senator Cicero, lost a willingness to remain faithful to it towards the end of the Republic.
 When the Roman Republic ultimately fell in the years following the Battle of Actium and Mark Antony's suicide, what was left of the Roman constitution died along with the Republic.
 The first Roman emperor, Augustus, attempted to manufacture the appearance of a constitution that still governed the Empire, by utilising that constitution's institutions to lend legitimacy to the Principate, e.g., reusing prior grants of greater imperium to substantiate Augustus' greater imperium over the imperial provinces and the prorogation of different magistracies to justify Augustus' receipt of tribunician power.
 The belief in a surviving constitution lasted well into the life of the Roman Empire.

+Concepts that originated in the Roman constitution live on in constitutions to this day.
+Examples include checks and balances, the separation of powers, vetoes, filibusters, quorum requirements, term limits, impeachments, the powers of the purse, and regularly scheduled elections.
+Even some lesser used modern constitutional concepts, such as the block voting found in the electoral college of the United States, originate from ideas found in the Roman constitution.

 Private law

 Stipulatio was the basic form of contract in Roman law.
 It was made in the format of question and answer.
-The precise nature of the contract was disputed, as can be seen below.
+The precise nature of the contract is disputed.

 Rei vindicatio is a legal action by which the plaintiff demands that the defendant return a thing that belongs to the plaintiff.
-It may only be used when plaintiff owns the thing, and the defendant is somehow impeding the plaintiff's possession of the thing.
-The plaintiff could also institute an actio furti (a personal action) to punish the defendant.
-If the thing could not be recovered, the plaintiff could claim damages from the defendant with the aid of the condictio furtiva (a personal action).
-With the aid of the actio legis Aquiliae (a personal action), the plaintiff could claim damages from the defendant.
-Rei vindicatio was derived from the ius civile, therefore was only available to Roman citizens.
+It was only used when the plaintiff owns the thing, and the defendant somehow impeded the plaintiff's possession of the thing.
+The plaintiff could also institute an actio furti, a personal action, to punish the defendant.
+If the thing could not be recovered, the plaintiff could also claim damages from the defendant with the aid of the condictio furtiva, another personal action.
+With the aid of the actio legis Aquiliae, another personal action, the plaintiff could claim damages from the defendant.
+Rei vindicatio was derived from the ius civile, and was only available to Roman citizens.

 Status

-A person's abilities and duties within the Roman legal system depended on their legal status (status).
-The individual could have been a Roman citizen (status civitatis) unlike foreigners, or he could have been free (status libertatis) unlike slaves, or he could have had a certain position in a Roman family (status familiae) either as the head of the family (pater familias), or some lower member alieni iuris (one who lives under someone else's law).
+A person's abilities and duties within the Roman legal system depended on their legal status.
+The individual could have been a Roman citizen (status civitatis), unlike a foreigner; been free (status libertatis), unlike slaves; or had a certain position in a Roman family (status familiae) either as the head of the family (pater familias) or some lower member (alieni iuris "one who lives under someone else's law").